Zakariya00/Forum-Application/README.md

 * Clone or download the repository https://github.com/Zakariya00/Forum-Application.git

-* Navigate to the root folder of the project in the terminal or command prompt.
+* Navigate to the root folder of the project (parent folder of both server & client) in the terminal or command prompt.

 * Run the command "npm install" to install all the required dependencies for both the client and server sides of the application.

-* Navigate to the server folder in the terminal or command prompt.
+* Wait for the server to start running.

-* Run the command "npm run dev" to start both the server and client side of the application.
-This will launch the application in your default browser.

 * Head to http://localhost:8080 to view it in the browser.